Spoiler Alert: Conquerwild named the ALPS Mountaineering Lynx as the best 4 person tent!!

 When embarking on a camping trip, there’s a long list of essential items you’ll need to take along with you.
-However, camping is not camping unless you have a tent.
+The very first item on that list should be, “quality tent.”

 - Coleman Sundome Tent